Cutting lemma and Zarankiewicz's problem in distal structures

 Indeed, assume that $s \in M^{|y|}$ and $\varphi(x;y) \in \Phi$ are such that $\varphi(x;s)$ crosses $\Delta$.
 By Definition \ref{def: cell decomp}(1), necessarily $\Delta \notin \CT(\{ s \})$.
 But then $\CI(\Delta) \cap \{s \} \neq \emptyset$ by (\ref{eq:1}), hence $s \in \CI(\Delta)$. \end{rem}

 \begin{rm}

 \end{rm}

-As was realized in \cite{distal}, such combinatorial definable cell decompositions have a close connection to the model-theoretic notion of distality.
+As it was shown in \cite{distal}, such combinatorial definable cell decompositions have a close connection to the model-theoretic notion of distality.
 Distal structures were introduced in \cite{DistalPierre} for purely model theoretic purposes (we don't give the original definition here).
-The following was pointed out in \cite{distal} (and can be used as the definition of a distal structure in this paper). \begin{fact} The following are equivalent for a first-order structure $\CM$. \begin{enumerate} \item $\CM$ is distal, \item for every formula $\varphi(x;y)$ there is a weakly definable cell decomposition for $\{ \varphi(x;y) \}$, \item for every formula $\varphi(x;y)$ there is a definable cell decomposition for $\{ \varphi(x;y) \}$. \end{enumerate} \end{fact}
+The following fact was pointed out in \cite{distal} and can be used as the definition of a distal structure in this paper. \begin{fact} The following are equivalent for a first-order structure $\CM$. \begin{enumerate} \item $\CM$ is distal, \item for every formula $\varphi(x;y)$ there is a weakly definable cell decomposition for $\{ \varphi(x;y) \}$, \item for every formula $\varphi(x;y)$ there is a definable cell decomposition for $\{ \varphi(x;y) \}$. \end{enumerate} \end{fact}

-Equivalence of the original definition of distality and existence of weakly definable cell decompositions is given by \cite[Theorem 21]{chernikov2015externally}; and if $\CT$ is a weakly definable cell decomposition for $\varphi(x;y)$, then $\CT^{\textrm{max}}$ as defined above is definable.
+Indeed, equivalence of the original definition of distality and existence of weakly definable cell decompositions is given by \cite[Theorem 21]{chernikov2015externally}; and if $\CT$ is a weakly definable cell decomposition for $\varphi(x;y)$, then $\CT^{\textrm{max}}$ from Remark~\ref{rem:sergei-new} is definable.